Ico: Related media

-Icos audio featured a limited amount of music and sound effects.
-The soundtrack, Ico: Kiri no Naka no Senritsu (ICO～霧の中の旋律～, Iko Kiri no Naka no Senritsu), was composed by Michiru Oshima and sound unit "pentagon" (Koichi Yamazaki & Mitsukuni Murayama) and released in Japan by Sony Music Entertainment on February 20, 2002.
+Ico featured a limited amount of music and sound effects.
+The soundtrack, Ico: Kiri no Naka no Senritsu (ICO～霧の中の旋律～, Iko Kiri no Naka no Senritsu), was composed by Michiru Oshima and sound unit "pentagon" (Koichi Yamazaki & Mitsukuni Murayama); it was released in Japan by Sony Music Entertainment on February 20, 2002.
 The album was distributed by Sony Music Entertainment Visual Works.
-The last song of the CD, "ICO -You Were There-", includes vocals sung by former Libera member Steven Geraghty.
+The last song of the CD, "ICO -You Were There-", includes vocals by former Libera member Steven Geraghty.

-A novelization of the game titled Ico: Kiri no Shiro (ICO-霧の城-, Iko: Kiri no Shiro) was released in Japan in 2004.
-Author Miyuki Miyabe wrote the novel because of her appreciation of the game.
-A Korean translation of the novel, entitled 이코 – 안개의 성 (I-ko: An-gae-eui Seong) came out the following year, by Hwangmae Publishers, while an English translation was published by Viz Media on August 16, 2011.

-On June 11th, 2009, costumes (including Ico and Yorda), stickers, and sound effects from Ico were released as part of a paid downloadable add-on pack for the game LittleBigPlanet, titled Team Ico, which was available for download as DLC on the PlayStation Network store alongside similar materials from Shadow of the Colossus, after being teased by the game's developers Media Molecule about two weeks prior.
-Ico makes cameo appearances in Astro's Playroom and Astro Bot, Yorda also appearing in the latter.
+On June 11, 2009, a paid add-on pack was released for the game LittleBigPlanet, including costumes (including Ico and Yorda), stickers, and sound effects from Ico.
+Titled Team Ico, the pack was available for download from the PlayStation Network store alongside similar materials from Shadow of the Colossus, after being teased by the game's developers, Media Molecule, about two weeks prior.
+Ico makes cameo appearances in Astro's Playroom and Astro Bot, with Yorda also appearing in the latter.

 Other Team Ico games

 Shadow of the Colossus was developed by the same team and released for the PlayStation 2 in 2005.
-The game features similar graphics, gameplay, and storytelling elements as Ico.
-The game was referred by its working title "Nico" ("Ni" being Japanese for the number 2") until the final title was revealed.
-Ueda, when asked about the connection between the two games, stated that Shadow of the Colossus is a prequel to Ico.
+The game features similar graphics, gameplay, and storytelling elements to Ico.
+The game was referred by its working title "Nico" ("ni" being Japanese for the number 2) until the final title was revealed.
+When asked about the connection between the two games, Ueda stated that Shadow of the Colossus is a prequel to Ico.

 The team's third game, The Last Guardian, was announced for the PlayStation 3 at E3 2009.
 The game centers on the connection between a young boy and a large griffin-like creature that he befriends, requiring the player to cooperate with the creature to solve the game's puzzles.
-The game fell into development hell due to hardware limitations and the departure of Ueda from Sony around 2012, along with other Team Ico members, though Ueda and the other members continued to work on the game via consulting contracts.
+The game fell into development hell due to hardware limitations and Ueda's departure from Sony around 2012, along with other Team Ico members; Ueda and the other members continued to work on the game via consulting contracts.
 Development subsequently switched to the PlayStation 4 in 2012, and the game was reannounced in 2015 and released in December 2016.
 Ueda has said that "the essence of the game is rather close to Ico".